Young elected politicians – How is your region or city dealing with gender equality in policy making?

 "Young Elected Politicians United 4 Climate"

-The selection is based on ensuring the best possible balance of nationality, regional and local representation, political affiliation, and on gender, for which the CoR is strongly committed to reach a balance.
+The selection has been based on ensuring the best possible balance of nationality, regional and local representation, political affiliation, and on gender, for which the CoR is strongly committed to reach a balance.

 The five young elected politicians